Fratton Park: Records

+Crowd attendance record

-Fratton Park's crowd attendance record is 51,385 for an FA Cup quarter-final match against Derby County on 26 February 1949, in which Portsmouth won 2–1.
+Fratton Park's all-time crowd attendance record is 51,385 for an FA Cup quarter-final match against Derby County on 26 February 1949, in which Portsmouth won, 2–1.
 The capacity has in recent years been greatly reduced from its maximum standing capacity of 58,000 by the introduction of compulsory seating rules recommended by The Taylor Report.

+Since the all-seater rules were introduced in 1996, Fratton Park's all-seated attendance record is 20,821 which was achieved on 17 October 2009, a Premier League match played with visitors Tottenham Hotspur.

-Largest Fratton Park Home Win
+Largest Fratton Park home win

-On 9 April 1927, Portsmouth beat Notts County a record 9–1 in the successful 1926-27 Football League Division Two season.
+On 9 April 1927, Portsmouth beat Notts County a record 9–1 in the successful 1926–27 Football League Division Two season.